Quick Reaction Alert: History

-Quick Reaction Alert is the current development from scrambling by RAF Fighter Command in the Battle of Britain.
+Quick Reaction Alert is the current iteration of scrambling, developed by RAF Fighter Command in the Battle of Britain.
+International boundaries were three miles off the coast.

+Austria

+On October 18 2002, a US DC-10 requested to enter Austrian airspace; it was intercepted by two Austrian SAAB fighter aircraft, but the aircraft turned out to be a McDonnell Douglas KC-10 Extender, with two Lockheed F-117 Nighthawk aircraft being refuelled.

 Germany

 RAF Wildenrath provided air defence cover for Royal Air Force Germany (RAFG), which flew Phantoms with 92 Sqn and 19 Sqn until 1991.
+The last QRA sortie at RAF Wildenrath was on Wednesday 2 October 1991.

 Italy

-The first country to put the Typhoon onto QRA duty was Italy on 16 December 2005, by IX Gruppo of 4º Stormo; 12° Gruppo of 36º Stormo followed on 1 July 2007 and 10° Gruppo on 1 July 2010.
+The first country to put the Typhoon onto QRA duty was Italy in December 2005, by IX Gruppo of 4º Stormo.
+12° Gruppo of 36º Stormo followed in July 2007 and 10° Gruppo in July 2010.
 Typhoons replaced the F-16A/ADF of 37° Stormo at Trapani from May 2012.
-From 1 March 2018 the F-35 of 32° Stormo based in Amendola, has implemented the QRA assets.
+From March 2018 the F-35 of 32° Stormo based in Amendola, has implemented the QRA assets.

 Spain

 111 Sqn put the first Typhoon on QRA duty in July 2008, followed by 142 Sqn of Ala 14, and later 141 Sqn.